SyncfusionExamples/How-to-receive-the-Text-Changed-event-in-the-Autocomplete-.NET-MAUI/README.md

     {
         InitializeComponent();

-        // Get the Entry control from SfAutoComplete var entry = autoComplete.Children[1] as Entry;
+        // Get the Entry control from SfAutocomplete var entry = GetEntryFromAutoComplete(autoComplete);
         if (entry != null)
         {
             // Attach the TextChanged event handler